fishjam-dev/fishjam-docs/docs/getting_started/components/hls.md

 **Optional**

 * `lowLatency` (boolean, default: false) - whether the component should use LL-HLS
+* `persistent` (boolean, default: false) - whether the stream should be saved or not
+* `targetWindowDuration` (positive integer, default: nil) - represents the duration, in seconds, of the live streaming content to be maintained in a rolling window
 ## Env variables

 Currently, there are no environment variables related to this component.